Consciousness: In artificial intelligence

 The idea of an artifact made conscious is an ancient theme of mythology, appearing for example in the Greek myth of Pygmalion, who carved a statue that was magically brought to life, and in medieval Jewish stories of the Golem, a magically animated homunculus built of clay.
 However, the possibility of actually constructing a conscious machine was probably first discussed by Ada Lovelace, in a set of notes written in 1842 about the Analytical Engine invented by Charles Babbage, a precursor (never built) to modern electronic computers.
 Lovelace was essentially dismissive of the idea that a machine such as the Analytical Engine could think in a humanlike way.
 She wrote:

 It is desirable to guard against the possibility of exaggerated ideas that might arise as to the powers of the Analytical Engine. ...
 The Analytical Engine has no pretensions whatever to originate anything.
 It can do whatever we know how to order it to perform.
 It can follow analysis; but it has no power of anticipating any analytical relations or truths.
 Its province is to assist us in making available what we are already acquainted with.

-One of the most influential contributions to this question was an essay written in 1950 by pioneering computer scientist Alan Turing, titled Computing Machinery and Intelligence.
-Turing disavowed any interest in terminology, saying that even "Can machines think?" is too loaded with spurious connotations to be meaningful; but he proposed to replace all such questions with a specific operational test, which has become known as the Turing test.
+One of the most influential contributions to this question was an essay written in 1950 by pioneering computer scientist Alan Turing, titled "Computing Machinery and Intelligence".
+Turing disavowed any interest in terminology, saying that even "Can machines think?" is too loaded with spurious connotations to be meaningful.
+He proposed to replace all such questions with a specific operational test, which has become known as the Turing test.
 To pass the test, a computer must be able to imitate a human well enough to fool interrogators.
 In his essay Turing discussed a variety of possible objections, and presented a counterargument to each of them.
-The Turing test is commonly cited in discussions of artificial intelligence as a proposed criterion for machine consciousness; it has provoked a great deal of philosophical debate.
+The Turing test is commonly cited in discussions of artificial intelligence (AI) as a proposed criterion for machine consciousness; it has provoked a great deal of philosophical debate.
 For example, Daniel Dennett and Douglas Hofstadter argue that anything capable of passing the Turing test is necessarily conscious, while David Chalmers argues that a philosophical zombie could pass the test, yet fail to be conscious.
-A third group of scholars have argued that with technological growth once machines begin to display any substantial signs of human-like behavior then the dichotomy (of human consciousness compared to human-like consciousness) becomes passé and issues of machine autonomy begin to prevail even as observed in its nascent form within contemporary industry and technology.
-Jürgen Schmidhuber argues that consciousness is the result of compression.
-As an agent sees representation of itself recurring in the environment, the compression of this representation can be called consciousness.
+A third group of scholars have argued that once machines begin to display any substantial signs of human-like behavior, then the dichotomy (of human consciousness compared to human-like consciousness) becomes passé and issues of machine autonomy begin to prevail, even as observed in its nascent form within contemporary industry and technology.
+Jürgen Schmidhuber argues that consciousness is the result of compression; as an agent sees representation of itself recurring in the environment, the compression of this representation can be called consciousness.